Dean of Arts

 NATURE AND SCOPE

-Reporting to the Assistant Superintendent/Vice President of Student Learning and Success, the Dean of Arts and Humanities is responsible for providing leadership, management, and vision to the division as a member of the District management team.
+Reporting to the Assistant Superintendent/Vice President of Student Learning and Success, the Dean of Arts and Humanities is responsible for providing leadership, management, and vision as a member of the District management team to the division, currently consisting of the English/Humanities, Performing and Fine/Visual Arts, and Library programs.
 The Dean builds and fosters a collaborative consultation process in the planning, implementation, and evaluation of a variety of academic and student learning support programs and services, including division and department budgeting, research, reporting, accreditation recommendations and standards, student learning outcomes assessment, program review, technological advancement, and fiscal accountability.

 The Dean of Arts and Humanities provides leadership and oversight for administering and implementing the District policies, collective bargaining agreements, accrediting commission recommendations and standards, Equal Opportunity statutes, State and Federal codes, local laws, and other regulations as applicable, to ensure compliance and continual improvement throughout all division and department learning programs, services, and activities to support and foster the College's mission.
 Exercises supervision over assigned faculty, classified staff and short-term employees.